November 9 2008; Checked April 17 2020

 eCoaching Tip 61 Steps in Memory-Making: What Teaching Behaviors Make a Difference

-What do you think the percentage of the key concepts in your course that your learners integrate into useful knowledge?
+What do you think is the percentage of the key concepts in your course that your learners integrate into useful knowledge?
 Do you think it is10%, 30%, 50%, or maybe even 80%?
 How confident are you about your estimate?

 Data on exactly what students master during a course is difficult to obtain, but we do have a couple of data points.
 There is data that summarizes results from a test on core physics concepts from students in 14 different traditional lecture-based courses.
 This research suggests that the mastery of core concepts from lecture-based physics courses is consistently about 30% or less (Hake, 1998 in Weiman, 2008).
 Are you surprised that it is that high?
 Or that low?